airburst/visdiff/README.md

 # visdiff

 This tool allows you to generate screenshots in various screen widths for a list of page urls.
-Having created a baseline set of 'golden' images, subsequent runs will capture current images and compare at pixle level for any differences.
-Any deltas are flagged as errors.
+Having created a baseline set of 'golden' images, subsequent runs will capture current images and compare at pixel level for any differences.

 This is currently a command line tool, but can be converted fairly easily to run unit tests as part of a CI/CD chain.